Chart Color Schemes

 Infrastructure

-Port Macquarie - East has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally
+Port Macquarie - East has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects likely impacting the area.
-Notable projects include Ocean Estate Port Macquarie, Port Macquarie Aquatic Facility, Akoya Apartments, and Hastings Residences Port Macquarie.
-The following list details those most relevant.
+AreaSearch has identified 11 projects likely to impact the area.
+Key projects include Ocean Estate Port Macquarie, Port Macquarie Aquatic Facility, Hastings Residences Port Macquarie, and Port Macquarie Southern Breakwall Repair.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.